Articles - Strategy, Negotiation & Governance

 - HEC Foundation

 Even the best strategy will ultimately fail if it is not implemented effectively.
-In our latest Executive Horizons survey, respondents only gave strategy execution in their company an average rating of 5 out of 10.
-So what can you do to maximize your chances of success and turn your vision into a business reality?
+What can you do to maximize your chances of success and turn your vision into a business reality?

 This may sound incredibly obvious but, according to Kaplan & Norton, 60% of company budgets are not directly linked to strategy implementation and the necessary financial, structural, time and human resources are not always allocated at the outset.
 In many cases, the true costs are either underestimated or simply not identified.
 For Andrew Cravenho, CEO of CBAC Funding, it is essential to set realistic goals that are fully aligned with the economic reality of the organization and its available resources.
 Thinking long term and measuring performance will enable you to judge the effectiveness of the budget and use of resources.